-According to the Alzheimer’s Association, more than 5 million people are living in the US with Alzheimer’s disease.
+According to the Alzheimer’s Association, nearly 6 million people are living in the US with Alzheimer’s disease.
 1 in 3 seniors will die with the disease.
 These are scary facts, but not everything that looks like Alzheimer’s is actually Alzheimer’s.
 This is why it is important to talk to your doctor if you are showing signs of memory loss or cognitive impairment.

 Minor changes in memory are a normal part of aging.
 We may forget some things but are usually able to recall them later.
 Normal aging involves adapting to changes in our memory and recall by using lists or notes as gentle reminders.
 Most of us will retain the ability to care for ourselves and maintain our household with minor help as we age.
 This is not the case with Alzheimer’s disease.

 Sometimes people confuse the symptoms of dementia with Alzheimer’s disease.
 The term dementia is not well understood.
 Dementia refers to progress decline in cognition and executive functioning.
 Dementia is not a diagnosis but a symptom, like a fever can indicate a cold or a virus.
 There are many health-related problems that can cause memory loss and changes in intellectual abilities including stroke, vitamin deficiencies, depression, thyroid problems, drug interactions and depression, as well as illnesses such as Huntington’s and Parkinson’s disease.
 Sometimes these health issues are treatable and reversible with a physician’s care.
 Become familiar with the signs of Alzheimer’s and dementia.
 If you are concerned that a family member, or perhaps even yourself, is experiencing significant changes in memory, it is time to visit the doctor as soon as possible to undergo diagnostic testing.
 If the diagnosis is Alzheimer’s, you can involve your loved one in decision-making and long-range planning while he or she is in the early stages of the disease.